Can I insure a car with a salvage or rebuilt title?

 Which insurance companies cover rebuilt titles?

 General Insurance insures cars with rebuilt titles.
-The Hartford, 21st Century, Infinity, Omni and Progressive may also cover these vehicles, according to Carinsurance.com.
+Insurers like The Hartford, 21st Century, Infinity and Omni, for example, may also cover these vehicles, according to Carinsurance.com.

 Keep in mind that some of these carriers may offer coverage for cars with rebuilt titles in some states, but not others.
 To know for certain whether these car insurance companies offer coverage for rebuilt titles in your state, you’ll need to contact the company or an insurance agent.